iiasa/GLOBIOM_doc/source/index.rst

 Model code
 ----------
+See the :doc:`source_tree` to learn how the GLOBIOM code is structured, and what the various code files do.

 An Open Source version of GLOBIOM is under preparation.
 External collaborators are given access to an open-source pre-release version of GLOBIOM hosted on GitHub in `this repository
 <https://github.com/iiasa/GLOBIOM_Prerelease_Model>`_.